 There are plenty of domain name extensions available today, from the original .com, .net and .org to niche extensions like .pizza, .photography, and even .blog.
 Among them .com is still the most established and credible domain name extension.
 Go with .com is still the best choice for it is the most familiar and easiest to remember.
 Users are conditioned to type .com at the end of every website.
-If your website was sally.photography, and your users typed in sallyphotography.com, then they might end up on an error page or worst your competitor’s website.
+If your website was sally. photography and your users typed in sallyphotography.com, then they might end up on an error page or worst your competitor’s website.

 2. Make it short and easy to pronounce and spell

-One of the biggest reason for the lost traffic is typos.
-In the case of typos, when choosing a domain name, it’s extremely important that your domain name is short, under 15 characters ideally and easy to spell and pronounce.
+One of the biggest reasons for the lost traffic is typos.
+In the case of typos, when choosing a domain name, it’s extremely important that your domain name is short, under 15 characters ideally, and easy to spell and pronounce.
 Then if you’re ever in a public place without a business card, you can easily share your website and others will be able to remember and find it.
 It also makes it easier for visitors to share your domain name by word-of-mouth.
 Tell 10 people your potential domain name and ask them to pronounce it and spell it to see if they have struggled.

 3. Brandable over generic

-It is important for your domain name to brandable so that it can stand out in people’s mind.
+It is important for your domain name to be brandable so that it can stand out in people’s minds.
 Your domain name is the foundation of your brand.
 A brandable domain name is unique and stands out from the competition, while a generic domain name is usually stuffed with keywords and unmemorable.
 You can make up your own catchy, new words like what Google, Bing, and Yahoo did.
 It is also a good idea to use a thesaurus to find interesting words that fit your brand.

 4. Avoid numbers and hyphens

 Numbers and hyphens are often misunderstood for people who hear your website address don’t know if you’re using a numeral or it’s spelled out or they misplace or forget to add the hyphen.
-Hyphens and numbers also make it more difficult to pronounce and spell thus are prone to more typos.
+Hyphens and numbers also make it more difficult to pronounce and spell and thus are prone to more typos.
 They also prevent your domain from spreading quickly.
 So stick to the letters.